MadG0blin359/CPP-CodeGlitch/README.md

 ## Introduction

-This repository houses various C++ programming practice problems and assignments that I've tackled as part of my coursework at NUCES.
+This repository houses various C++ programming practice problems and assignments that I've tackled as part of my coursework at NUCES Pakistan.
 The exercises cover fundamental concepts, algorithms, data structures, and more.

 I've structured the repository to make it easy to navigate and locate specific assignments or practice sets.